The company has met its goal of enrolling 50 subjects by the end of January 2021.

 EpiTech’s Ocular Magnetic Neurostimulation reduced corneal staining and improved quality of life in patients with dry eye disease.

-2019 EpiTech pilot study results presented by prof. David Zadok at the American Society of Cataract and Refractive Surgery (ASCRS) conference in San Diego
+Results from EpiTech’s First in Human Trial presented by Prof. David Zadok at the American Society of Cataract and Refractive Surgery (ASCRS) Conference in San Diego

 At the 2019 ASCRS, Professor Zadok presented the initial results from EpiTech’s 1st pilot study treating a total of 15 patients.